How do you put the SDGs into action as a small enterprise?

 To get more people to experience la Côte d’Azur and les Alpes-Maritimes by bike.

 How to select targets from among the 17 goals?

 The 17 goals are all interconnected to reach sustainable development.
-So, I took a very pragmatic approach of prioritizing in accordance to my core activity.
+So, I took a very pragmatic approach to prioritize in accordance with my core activity.

-I created a method where I selected first 6 goals out of the 17.
-Then, I selected again the 3 main goals that are main drivers for the service I offer.
+I created a method where I selected the first 6 goals out of the 17.
+Then, I selected again the 3 main goals that are the main drivers for the service I offer.